-- Signed written informed consent by subjects and /or parent or legally acceptable representative - JIA (any ILAR category) with age < 18 years at the time of enrolment. - Subjects receiving biologic agents ± MTX, MTX alone, or NSAIDs and/or steroid injections only as per physician discretion.
+- Signed written informed consent by subjects and /or parent or legally acceptable representative - JIA (any ILAR category). - Subjects receiving biologic agents ± MTX, MTX alone, or NSAIDs and/or steroid injections only as per physician discretion.

 Choice of the comparator group